DanJun6737/TransFace/README.md

 ```

 ## Citation
-* If you find it helpful for you, please cite our paper
+* If you find it helpful for you, please consider citing our paper 📝 and giving a star ⭐.
 ```
 @inproceedings{dan2023transface,
   title={TransFace: Calibrating Transformer Training for Face Recognition from a Data-Centric Perspective},